fpmiranda/chip8/README.md

 A simple CHIP8 emulator written in C with Raylib for the graphics.
 For now I didn't implement the functions to handle sound, but all the opcodes were implemented.

-I wrote the code following the code available at: https://github.com/queso-fuego/chip8_emulator_c
+I wrote the code referencing the code available at: https://github.com/queso-fuego/chip8_emulator_c

 # Used Links: